 The Professional internship (student teaching) is required during the senior year in all professional certification baccalaureate programs of the College of Education.
-It is needed in order to meet the degree requirements of the college, the certification requirements of the state of Alabama and the standards of the National Council for the Accreditation of Teacher Education (NCATE).
+It is needed in order to meet the degree requirements of the college, the certification requirements of the state of Alabama and the standards of the Council for the Accreditation of Educator Preparation (CAEP).

-A satisfactory internship experience necessitates full-day involvement in a public school for at least 16 consecutive weeks for a full semester.
+A satisfactory internship experience necessitates full-day involvement in a public school for a full semester.
 Therefore, candidates enrolled in the internship cannot enroll in other courses or seek employment, unless approved in writing by the dean.
 The internship should be scheduled at a time when candidates will be free of all other demands upon time and energy.

-The Professional Internship application procedure begins during the year prior to the assignment.
-During the spring semester, an application meeting is scheduled for juniors requesting assignment in the senior year.
+The professional internship application procedure begins during the year prior to the site placement.
+During the spring semester, an application meeting is scheduled for juniors requesting site placement for the senior year.
 Candidates should attend this meeting in order to obtain an application and receive additional information concerning placement.
 The time and place of this meeting are published in the university calendar.
 Applications are submitted to the Office of Field and Clinical Experiences.

-Transfer candidates from othercolleges who must complete all professional studies course work at Alabama State University; are required to complete satisfactorily the materials and methods sequence and/or methods in a special area before registering for the Professional Internship.
+Transfer candidates from other colleges who must complete all professional studies coursework at Alabama State University are required to complete all coursework before registering for the Professional Internship.

 Applications are filed at least one semester prior to the date candidates are to begin the internship.
-At this time, a final decision relative to admission to the internship will be made by the ASU Teacher Education Assessment and Intervention Committee (TEAIC).
+At this time, a final decision relative to admission to the internship will be made by the ASU Educator Preparation Assessment and Intervention Committee (EPAIC).